YashKapoor1102/Embedded-State-Monitor/README.md

 ### Steps
 1. Download Keil uVision from https://www.keil.com/demo/eval/arm.htm.
 2. Download the latest version of Python from https://www.python.org/downloads/.
-3. Install the required Python libraries:
+3. Install the required Python libraries by typing the following commands in the command prompt:

 Pyserial:
 ```